L.A. Beast: "Bring Back Crystal Pepsi" movement

 In April 2015, Strahle rallied his fans to comment on Pepsi's official social media accounts with the hashtag "#BringBackCrystalPEPSI" in an effort to revive the once-popular soft drink.
 This led to the creation of a Change.org petition and as of August 2016, it has over 34,000 signatures.
 The popularity of the movement also produced 15 billboards placed all around the Los Angeles area.

 On June 8, 2015, Strahle received a message from Pepsi via Twitter, acknowledging his efforts to get Crystal Pepsi brought back to store shelves and hinting at the soft drink's potential return.
 The next day, a Pepsi spokeswoman confirmed the message's authenticity.

 On July 26, 2015, Strahle released a song on iTunes called "The Crystal Pepsi Song" featuring production company That's Classic Media (now named Mac N’ Cheese Media).
-A music video was later released August 5, 2015.
+A music video was later released on August 5, 2015.

 On December 8, 2015, Pepsi announced the re-release of Crystal Pepsi in a limited quantity sweepstakes.
-In June 2016, Pepsi announced that Crystal Pepsi would be released in the U.S. on August 8, 2016 for an eight-week run.
+In June 2016, Pepsi announced that Crystal Pepsi would be released in the U.S. on August 8, 2016, for an eight-week run.

+Other ventures

+In February 2025, Strahle was announced to be one of the boxers in iDubbbz's Creator Clash 3, going up against Harley Morenstein.
+Morenstein dropped out of the event in April, and a month later in May, Strahle left the event, citing "multiple red flags and irreversible damage it can do to one’s brand by being associated with the event."